sarankumar1325/EMAIL_SPAM_CLASSIFIER/README.md

 Thank you for this opportunity to contribute to our project.
 I look forward to hearing your thoughts and suggestions on the Email Spam Classifier Repository.

 Yours sincerely,

-SARAN KUMAR S
+SARAN KUMAR S.
 Intern,

-The Fusion Apps
+The Fusion Apps.